sap-tutorials/Tutorials/tutorials/abap-s4hanacloud-procurement-purchasereq-shop-ui/abap-s4hanacloud-procurement-purchasereq-shop-ui.md

       ![assign role collection](bas3.png)

-      **HINT:** If you are using a licensed system, make sure you have the trust administrator role assigned to your user.
+      **Hint:** If you are using a licensed system, make sure you have the trust administrator role assigned to your user.

   5. Enter your e-mail address and click **Show Assignments**.